 During this period, Grant met the young Charles Darwin, who was a medical student in Edinburgh.
+The two hunted marine invertebrates in the Firth of Forth, the estuary of several Scottish rivers.
 Grant taught Darwin to dissect sea creatures under the microscope — outside, while they were still in their native habitat.
 The two worked well together, Grant enthusiastically telling Darwin about the impact Erasmus Darwin's theories had on him.
 At the time, the young Darwin was not yet convinced of the mutability of species, but 50 years later, in his autobiography, he recalled how Grant "burst forth" about Erasmus Darwin's ideas.

 Unfortunately, Grant and Darwin had a falling out; Darwin discovered (as Grant probably also did) voluntary movement in zoophyte eggs, and when Darwin excitedly informed Grant, Grant felt the young man was encroaching on his own research, though he later did credit his "zealous young friend Mr. Charles Darwin" when he published.
-For his own part, Darwin never got over the shock of what he considered Grant's selfishness.
+In the short term, through, Grant undercut Darwin.
+Days before Darwin delivered his ova paper to the Plinian Society, Grant read a similar paper to the Wernerian Society, and did so without Darwin's knowledge.
+Darwin never got over the shock of what he considered Grant's selfishness.
 The two did not remain close, though Darwin called on Grant for advice on preserving specimens before departing on the Beagle.

 Grant's open endorsement of transmutationism eventually cost him dearly.
 In later years, he worked as a professor at London University, but since the subjects he taught weren't compulsory, there weren't enough fee-paying students to fund a decent salary.
 So despite being expected to deliver some 200 lectures a year, he barely made enough to survive, and he wound up living in a slum.
 Even worse, the enormously influential Richard Owen found Grant's Lamarckism distasteful, and dropped enough derogatory comments about Grant to the right people to oust Grant from the Zoological Society.
 Grant could have supplemented his meager income working as a doctor, but he was a Scotsman, and was too proud to take the set of exams particular to medical practice in London that Scots were expected to take.
 Grant managed to survive a long time in the professional world when transmutationism was disdained, but it would be Grant's former student, Charles Darwin, who would propose the theory that Owen's influence couldn't crush.